foreverpersist/Document/android/README.md

 ## work.md

-	Record main works
+	Record main works.

 ## build-img.md

-	Explain how to make a image *.img
+	Explain how to make a image *.img.

 ## build-iso.md

-	Explain how to make android x86 iso image with mkisofs
+	Explain how to make android x86 iso image with mkisofs.

 ## initrd.md

-	Explain what initrd.img does
+	Explain what initrd.img does.

 ## install.md

-	Explain what install.img does
+	Explain what install.img does.

 ## kernel.md

-	Explain how to custom kernel
+	Explain how to custom kernel.

 ## ramdisk.md

-	Explain what ramdisk.img does
+	Explain what ramdisk.img does.

 ## system.md

-	Explain what system.sfs(system.img) does
+	Explain what system.sfs(system.img) does.